-- 1. Medical-related dental services provided by a non-network provider. - General dentistry including, but not limited to, diagnostic and preventive services, restorative services, endodontic services, periodontal services, indirect fabrications, dentures and bridges, and orthodontic services unrelated to cleft lip and palate for a dependent child. - 3.
+- 1. Medical-related dental services provided by a non-network provider. - 2.
+General dentistry including, but not limited to, diagnostic and preventive services, restorative services, endodontic services, periodontal services, indirect fabrications, dentures and bridges, and orthodontic services unrelated to cleft lip and palate for a dependent child. - 3.
 Dental services to treat an injury from biting or chewing. - 4.
 Treatment for bruxism. - 5.
 Tooth extractions, except for emergency accident-related dental services. - 6.
 Osteotomies and other procedures associated with the fitting of dentures or dental implants. - 7.
 Dental prostheses. - 8.
-Occlusal adjustment or occlusal equilibrium. - 9.
-Dental implants (tooth replacement), except dental implants related to cleft lip and palate for a dependent child as described in the Benefit Chart section of this Policy. - 10.
-Orthognathic surgery for cosmetic purposes. - 11.
-Diagnostic casts, diagnostic study models and bite adjustments unless related to the treatment of TMJ disorder and craniomandibular disorder. - 12.
-Any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition.
+Occlusal adjustment or occlusal equilibrium, except related to the surgical and non-surgical treatment of temporomandibular joint (TMJ) disorder. - 9.
+Dental implants (tooth replacement), except dental implants related to cleft lip and palate for a dependent child as described in the Benefit Chart section of this Policy. - Orthognathic surgery for cosmetic purposes.
+However, emergency treatment of complications from cosmetic surgery is covered as described in the Emergency Room section of this Policy. - 11.
+Diagnostic casts, diagnostic study models and bite adjustments unless related to the treatment of TMJ disorder and craniomandibular disorder.

+12. Any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition.

-Q. Mental Health
+S. Mental Health